Skip to main content

 Lower Greenville is the southern stretch of Greenville Avenue in East Dallas, roughly from Mockingbird Lane south to Ross Avenue.
 Once known primarily for dive bars, it has matured into one of Dallas's most vibrant dining and nightlife corridors.

 Today the strip is home to some of the city's best restaurants, craft beer bars, live music venues, and boutiques.
-The Granada Theater is the centerpiece, hosting nationally touring acts in an intimate setting.
+The Granada Theater is the centerpiece — 1946 movie palace, the room that sounds better than anything twice its size, the mezzanine bar is where you actually watch the show, and the cheesesteak fries next door at Snuffer's are a tradition, not a recommendation.
 Weekend nights draw crowds from across DFW.

 Things to Do